Ambulatory Specialty Model and Remote Patient Monitoring for Heart Failure Specialists

 What is the CMS Ambulatory Specialty Model for heart failure specialists?

-The Ambulatory Specialty Model (ASM) is a mandatory value-based payment model from the Centers for Medicare & Medicaid Services through the Center for Medicare and Medicaid Innovation that holds selected outpatient cardiologists accountable for quality and total cost of care for Medicare patients with heart failure.
+The Ambulatory Specialty Model (ASM) is a mandatory value-based payment model from CMS, through the Center for Medicare and Medicaid Innovation, that holds selected outpatient cardiologists accountable for quality and total cost of care for Medicare patients with heart failure.
 Starting in 2027, payment adjustments are tied to performance rather than volume alone.

 Is the Ambulatory Specialty Model mandatory for cardiologists in 2027?

 Yes.
-Cardiologists in CMS-selected geographic regions who meet claims-based episode thresholds are automatically included.
+General cardiologists in CMS-selected regions who meet the claims-based episode threshold are automatically included.
 Participation is not voluntary and is determined by historical Medicare data.

-How does the Ambulatory Specialty Model impact Medicare reimbursement?
+How does the Ambulatory Specialty Model affect Medicare reimbursement?

 ASM shifts reimbursement toward performance-based adjustments under a two-sided risk structure.
-Future Medicare Part B payments may increase or decrease based on quality scores, cost benchmarks, and care coordination performance.
+Future Medicare Part B payments may increase or decrease based on quality scores, cost benchmarks, and care coordination performance, and the size of the adjustment grows across performance years.

-How can heart failure specialists reduce hospitalizations under ASM?
+How can heart failure specialists reduce avoidable hospitalizations under ASM?

-Specialists must strengthen chronic disease management through proactive follow-up, documented care coordination, and early intervention when symptoms worsen.
-Preventing avoidable admissions directly supports both quality performance and total cost of care targets.
+Specialists can strengthen chronic disease management through timely follow-up, documented care coordination, and early intervention when symptoms worsen.
+Reducing avoidable admissions supports both quality performance and total cost of care targets.

-Remote Patient Monitoring (RPM) is not required by CMS, but it supports longitudinal oversight by tracking weight, blood pressure, oxygen saturation, and symptom trends between visits.
-When integrated into clinical workflows, RPM can help practices identify risk earlier and manage heart failure more consistently under value-based payment models.
+RPM is not required by CMS, but it supports monitoring over time by tracking weight, blood pressure, oxygen saturation, and symptom trends between visits.
+When built into clinical workflows, RPM can help practices identify risk earlier and manage heart failure more consistently under value-based payment.

 Share this post: